-The plot currently features a long linear garden to the rear open on two sides and is heavily planted with an established mature appearance.
-As part of our proposed design we aim to retain and gradually blend this more mature garden into a softer more open external space linking the proposed rear/side additions.
-Our initial concepts explored the infill of a full wraparound extension unifying the ground floor to create a more spacious rectangular, wide footprint as well as the breaking up of these two proposed elements in to separate entities with the aim of enabling the privacy and outlook from each internal space to be addressed more readily.
+The plot featured a long linear, heavily planted garden to the rear with access from the front via a side passageway.
+As part of our proposed design, we sought to retain and gradually blend this more mature garden into a softer more open external space linking the proposed rear/side additions.
+Our initial concepts explored the infill of a full wraparound extension unifying the ground floor to create a more spacious rectangular, wide footprint as well as the breaking up of these two proposed elements into separate entities with the aim of enabling the privacy and outlook from each internal space to be addressed more readily.

-Our initial feasibility study seeks to reconfigure and re-order the existing functions of the ground floor interior to enable a much more open and fluid relationship between the front and rear of the property, with increased opening sizes, longer framed vistas as well as the use of concealed sliding doors giving a degree of flexibility and privacy as required.
-Furthermore to introduce a distinct order and inject a rhythm to the side and rear elevations it is proposed the structure is cast in-situ using a ‘board-marked’ concrete frame.
-Along the deep side elevation it is proposed to intersperse these structural fin elements with combination of solid and glazed vertical sections.
+The completed additions feature the reconfiguration and re-order the existing functions of the ground floor interior to enable a much more open and fluid relationship between the front and rear of the property, with increased opening sizes throughout, longer framed vistas as well as the use of concealed sliding doors giving a degree of flexibility and privacy as required.
+Furthermore to introduce a distinct order and inject a heavy and significant rhythm to the side and rear elevations the structure was all cast in in-situ concrete with a characterful ‘board-marked’ finish.
+Along the new side elevation, the structural concrete fins are interspersed with a combination of solid and glazed vertical sections.

-On the upper floors the first floor will have the landing and bathroom reconfigured and a new monolithic ‘block’ staircase will be inserted to provide access to the newly converted loft space.
-The existing roof will be adapted to introduce a rear dormer over the main roof with a fibre-cement clad mansard running along the rear projection providing an additional bathroom with accentuated deep window openings.
+On the upper floors, the first floor the layout has been reconfigured to include a new monolithic folded staircase finished in Oak with a solid painted balustrade, providing access to the newly converted loft space.
+The existing roof has been adapted to introduce a rear dormer over the main roof with a fibre-concrete clad mansard running along the rear projection providing an additional bathroom with deep, accentuated window openings.

 Obtain Planning Consent